SeanTAllen/on-deny-capabilities/PITCHME.md

 ---

 I like to map capabilities onto rules that I learned in the 90s when writing lots of multithreaded C++.
 Those rules helped me keep from segfaulting my code.

 ---

+There's no platonic ideal for deny capabilities.

+@ul[spaced]
+- Different languages could provide different capabilities
+- Pony might change some of its capabilities in the future
+@ulend

+---